cobyqa/cobyqa/docs/source/algo/optimize.rst

 Computational and numerical efficiencies
 ========================================

-We prevent in this section some implementation details aiming at improving the computational and numerical efficiencies of |project|.
+We present in this section some implementation details aiming at improving the computational and numerical efficiencies of |project|.

 Shift of the origin in the calculations
 ---------------------------------------